azurecitadel/azurecitadel.github.io/workshops/terraform/lab4.md

     * Change the resource name to use the same region shortname as a suffix, replacing `${var.loc}`
 * Save the webapps.tf file

-Again, if you are struggling then you can
+Again, if at any point you find yourself struggling then you can always take a look at the lab files in the link at the bottom of the page.

 If you run the terraform plan at this point then it should error, saying that it can no longer find `azurerm_app_service_plan.free.id`.
 Now that we are using count for the app service plans, we are creating a list of resources.
 This introduces a special variable form called the splat.
 Rather then the single `azurerm_app_service_plan.free.id`, we now have `azurerm_app_service_plan.free.*.id`.
 And you can pull out a single element from that list using the `element()` function.